Effective model for $A_{2g}$ Raman signal in URu$_2$Si$_2$: Introduction

+Our findings show that, as we tune the parameters that produce lattice symmetry breaking, we reproduce the sharp peak in the $A_{2g}$ symmetry at $\omega\approx1.7$ meV, and this is only verified if we necessarily allow for the interplay between the local staggered order and a spin liquid state.
+The tail of the sharp peak starts to appear at $\omega\sim 2\Delta_{0}$, where $\Delta_{0}$ is the parameter that defines a local staggered order, and its intensity is controlled by the magnitude of the spin liquid parameter.
+This result is in reasonable agreement with the sharp response observed at $A_{2g}$ symmetry in the URu$_2$Si$_2$ \cite{Buhot2014}.
+Our work also connects to the earlier studies by Pepin \textit{et al.} \cite{Pepin2011} and Thomas \textit{et al.} \cite{Thomas2013} and offers a natural way of integrating the HO and AFM effects already in a realistic localized treatment.

 The outline of the paper is as follows.
-In section II we present our effective model.
-We introduce the effective Hamiltonian with the specific parameters that take into account the possible phases associated with each space group.
-In section III, we describe how we can obtain the signal for the A$_{2g}$ symmetry and show our numerical results for it.
-We also discuss the connection between the real experimental finding for URu$_2$Si$_2$ in this particular symmetry and the possible spin liquid scenarios.
-In section IV, we shall describe our theoretical approach and numerical results for the Raman response for the A$_{1g}$, B$_{1g}$ and B$_{2g}$ symmetries.
-In section V, we discuss our most significant results and their relation to other experiments.
-Finally, soon after that we present our conclusion.
+Section \ref{secII} presents our model.
+We introduce the effective Hamiltonian with the specific parameters that take into account the possible phases associated with a specific space group.
+Section \ref{secIII} describes how we can obtain the signal for the $A_{2g}$ symmetry and presents also our numerical results.
+We finish this section by discussing the connection between the real experimental findings for URu$_2$Si$_2$ at $A_{2g}$ symmetry and our theoretical results and the spin liquid scenarios of our model.
+Finally, Section \ref{secIV} presents our conclusion and summarizes our most significant results and their relation to other experiments and related systems.